 Becoming a Dental Hygienist

-In order to practice as a dental hygienist, one needs a degree from a dental hygiene school and a state license.
+Graduation from an accredited program is generally required to be eligible for licensing exams.
 To become licensed, dental hygienists need to pass a clinical and written exam.
-The written exam is typically administered by the American Dental Association's (ADA) Joint Commission on National Dental Examinations, and the clinical exam is administered by state or regional testing agencies.
+The written exam is administered by the American Dental Association's (ADA) Joint Commission on National Dental Examinations, and the clinical exam is administered by state or regional testing agencies.

 Dental hygienists usually need to hold a bachelor's or master's degree in order to go into research, public health, or teaching.
 Students with the necessary undergraduate education can complete a master's degree program in 1-2 years based on part-time or full-time study.